Adelsamir01/adelsamir01.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Candidate at <a href='https://kent.ac.uk'>University of Kent</a>, focusing on security of IoT with Machine Learning.
+subtitle: PhD Candidate at <a href='https://kent.ac.uk'>University of Kent</a>, focusing on privacy and security of IoT with Machine Learning.

 profile:
   align: right